Master of Chinese Medicine (part-time) (Streams Offered: Oncology/Gynaecology*/Acupuncture and Moxibustion*)

 Commencement date September or October

 Class arrangement Classes are normally arranged on three alternate weekday evenings.
-Seminars or other courses may be arranged on weekend (*The School reserves the right for approving the final class arrangement).
+Seminars or other courses may be arranged on weekend (*The School reserves the right for finalizing the final class arrangement).

 Duration of study 2 years (part-time mode)